 To qualify for the cash rebate, minimum expenses are set at €300,000 for TV-features, series or slates of films, or €150,000 for a feature, documentary or animated film spent in Slovakia over a period of three years following the project’s official registration.
 There are no specific requirements regarding theatrical or non-theatrical distributions in Slovakia.

-The competition to attract international TV and film productions is strong in Central Europe.
-This new measure will enable Slovakia to compete with countries like Hungary, Poland, Lithuania, Estonia (which offer a 30% incentive) and Romania (with a cash-rebate between 35% and 45%).
+The competition to attract international TV and movie productions is strong in Central Europe, and this new measure will enable Slovakia to compete with countries like Hungary, Poland, Lithuania, Estonia (which offer a 30% incentive) and Romania (with a cash-rebate between 35% and 45%).

 Even before this new enticement, a number of high-profile productions have been shot in Slovakia in recent months: the Red Sparrow spy-thriller, starring Jennifer Lawrence and Joel Edgerton in the lead roles, as well as Netflix’s second season of Marco Polo and Amazon’s Hanna.